 When this happens, contact a sexual harassment lawyer immediately.

 The legal term quid pro quo is derived from a Latin phrase meaning roughly “this, in exchange for that.”

 The most common situation is where someone with power in the organization promises a raise or promotion, or threatens to fire, or harm the reputation of an employee.
 This may be a boss, or some other powerful figure, and the threat may be clear, or implied.
 You should never have to tolerate this type of pressure in the workplace.

 Most people, both men and women, do not report harassment internally or file a legal complaint.
 Approximately 70 percent do not talk to a manager, supervisor or union representative and approximately 90 percent do not file a complaint.
 Even in this environment, 76 harassment charges are filed daily.

 What if there is no one to report the harassment to?

 The law encourages employees to report sexual harassment using the company's internal complaint procedures, to allow the company to correct the problem.
 But the law also recognizes it may not be possible to complain, for instance where the harasser owns the business or past complaints were ignored.
 If you are in an intolerable situation it is best to speak to a sexual harassment lawyer immediately.

-Sexual harassment and wrongful termination
+Sexual harassment and retaliation